dustinpfister/blog_posts/_posts/threejs-vector3-clamp.md

 layout: post
 categories: three.js
 id: 890
-updated: 2021-06-16 13:10:57
+updated: 2021-06-16 13:15:19
-version: 1.9
+version: 1.10
 ---

 When it comes to setting boundaries for Vectors in a [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) project there is often clamping the values of wrapping the values.
 That is that there is a situation in which there is a min value, a max value, and having a way to make sure that a value is always inside this range.
 However there is the idea of having it so that a number out of range is clamped to a value that is closest to what is in range, and then there is the idea of warping the value back around from the opposite side of the range.
 In todays post I will be focusing on what there is to work with in the Vector3 class prototype when it comes to clamping values rather that wrapping them.

 When it comes to clamping Vectors there is the idea of having two Vectors that will be min and max Vectors, this results in some kind of box like area in which a vector can be clamped into.
+There is another general idea when it comes to clamping vectors that has to do more so with setting a limit in terms of the Euclidean length which will result in a sphere like area in which values can be clamped to.
+I suppose that there are all kinds of other ideas that come to mind when it comes to more complex examples of this sort of thing, but those are the two general basic ideas for starters.

 <!-- more -->